mautic/mautic-community-handbook/pages/13.contributing/02.developer/03.Community reviews/docs.md

 1. **Is the Report Complete?**

-Good bug reports contain a link to a project (the "reproduction project") created with the Symfony skeleton or the Symfony website skeleton that reproduces the bug.
-If it doesn't, the report should at least contain enough information and code samples to reproduce the bug.
+Good bug reports contain enough information and code samples to reproduce the bug.
+Issue forms do ensure the basic set of information but sometimes this may not be enough to reproduce the issue.
+Ask for clarification if you are not sure.

 2. **Reproduce the Bug**

-Download the reproduction project and test whether the bug can be reproduced on your system.
-If the reporter did not provide a reproduction project, create one based on one Symfony skeleton (or the Symfony website skeleton).
+Install Mautic locally and test whether the bug can be reproduced on your system.
+If the reporter did not provide enough information, ask for clarification.

 3. **Leave a comment**